The Effective Field Theory of Large Scale Structures of a Fuzzy Dark Matter Universe: Introduction

 One of the alternative candidates for dark matter is ultra-light scalar fields \citep[ULSFs, ][]{Hu_2000}.
-With a mass of about $10^{-22}\, \mathrm{eV}$, they have a long de-Broglie wavelength showing quantum effects on galactic scales, which could resolve the small-scale problems \citep[see e.g.][for a recent review]{ferreira2021ultralight,HuiRev}.
+With a mass of about $10^{-22}\, \mathrm{eV}$, they have a long de-Broglie wavelength showing wave effects\footnote{Usually, these effects are referred to as "quantum effects," while due to the very high occupancy number, the quantum fluctuations are negligible, and the system is classical.
+Therefore, we prefer the term "wave effects." \citep[see ][for a discussion]{HuiRev}} on galactic scales, which could resolve the small-scale problems \citep[see e.g.][for review]{ferreira2021ultralight,HuiRev,Urena-Lopez:2019kud}.
 Strictly speaking, the uncertainty principle appears as an additional pressure term in Euler's equation, the so-called \textit{quantum pressure} (QP).
 It results in smooth cores in the center of halos rather than sharp cusps, which is the prediction of the standard CDM.
-Furthermore, due to the QP, small-scale non-linearities are somewhat smeared.
+The QP also tends to smear small-scale non-linearities.
 The suppression of the amplitude of the perturbations, in turn, leads to a fall-off of the matter power spectrum on small scales, which means that fewer low-mass halos and sub-halos will form.
-So the missing satellite problem could be resolved.
+This could solve the missing satellite problem.
 This suppression, along with the lower maximum circular speed of the baryons in FDM halos, could also relieve the "too big to fail" problem.
 However, these are still controversial \citep[see e.g.][]{namjoo,helpingor}, and there is no consensus on whether baryonic feedback or alternative candidates like FDM could resolve the small-scale problems completely in a coherent manner \citep[see e.g.][for review]{witten,smallscale1,smallscale2}.

-In addition to the suppression of small-scale structure formation, ULSFs have some other fingerprints, including the formation of some bound objects at the center of halos, due to the balance of gravity and QP, i.e., the so-called \textit{solitonic cores}, or the formation of \textit{quantum interference patterns} of the size of the de-Broglie wavelength.
+In addition to the suppression of small-scale structure formation, ULSFs have some other fingerprints, including the formation of some bound objects at the center of halos, due to the balance of gravity and QP, i.e., the so-called \textit{solitonic cores}, or the formation of \textit{wave interference patterns} of the size of the de-Broglie wavelength.
 In general, ULSFs could also have self-interactions.
-The most straightforward class of ULSF dark matter, which has zero self-interaction, often called "Fuzzy Dark matter" \citep[FDM, see, e.g.][for a recent review]{Hui}.
+The simplest class of ULSF dark matter, which has no self-interactions, is often called "Fuzzy Dark Matter" \citep[FDM, see, e.g.][for a recent review]{Hui}.